apostrophecms/apostrophe-documentation/tutorials/howtos/user-redirect.md

-# How to Redirect a User on Login
+# How do I Redirect a User on Login?

 By default, after a user logs in, they are redirected to the homepage.